-Resource-Efficient and Reliable Systems for Data-Intensive Applications
+Resource-Efficient Distributed Computer Systems for Data-Intensive Applications

 Today, many organizations have to deal with very large volumes of collected data, be it to search through billions of websites, to recommend songs or TV shows to millions of users, to accurately identify genetic disorders by comparing terabytes of human genomic data, to monitor current environment conditions in urban areas using large sensor networks, or to detect fraudulent behavior in millions of business transactions.
 For this, businesses, sciences, municipalities, as well as other large and small organizations deploy data-intensive applications on to scalable fault-tolerant distributed systems and large-scale distributed computing infrastructures.
 Prominent examples of such scalable systems include distributed dataflow and workflow systems, scalable storage and database systems, and parallel systems for machine learning and graph processing.

-The computing infrastructures used for data-intensive applications are becoming increasingly diverse, distributed, and dynamic.
+Meanwhile, the computing infrastructures used for data-intensive applications are becoming increasingly diverse, distributed, and dynamic.
 Beyond the data center, there are more edge and fog resources as well as IoT devices.
 This enables to run applications closer to data sources and users, allowing for lower latencies, improved security and privacy, and reduced energy consumption for wide-area networking, but also creates distinctively heterogeneous new computing environments.
 At the same time, also data centers are becoming more diverse.
 In public clouds, users can choose among hundreds of different virtual machines, including instances optimized for compute, memory, and storage or for accelerated computing.
-Similarly, dedicated cluster infrastructures at larger organizations are also becoming more heterogeneous.
+Similarly, dedicated cluster infrastructures at larger organizations are becoming more heterogeneous.
 Scientists at universities, for instance, often have access to several clusters, each potentially again with multiple different types of machines, such as machines equipped with large amounts of memory or graphics processors.

 The data-intensive applications that run on these distributed systems and infrastructures are created by many different users.
-These include software engineers, system operators, data analysts, machine learning specialists, scientists, and domain experts, yet typically also users without a strong background and deep understanding of parallel computer architectures and networking, distributed systems theory and implementation, as well as efficient data management.
-At the same time, it is still very difficult to run data-intensive applications on today’s diverse and dynamic distributed computing environments, so that the applications provide the required performance and reliability, yet also run efficiently.
-Users are largely left alone with the question, how much and which resources they should use for their applications.
-Meanwhile, configuring scalable fault-tolerant distributed systems, so that they run as required on particular computing infrastructures, is frequently not straightforward even for expert users.
-Anticipating the runtime behavior of these systems on certain infrastructures is difficult as it depends on several factors, there are usually many options to configure and large parameter spaces, and environments and workloads often change dynamically over time.
+These include software engineers, system operators, data analysts, machine learning specialists, scientists, and domain experts, yet typically also users without a strong background and deep understanding of parallel computer architectures and networking, distributed systems theory and implementation, as well as efficient data management and processing.
+Though, it is still very difficult to run scalable systems on today’s diverse and dynamic distributed computing environments, so that applications provide the required performance and dependability, yet also run efficiently.
+Users are largely left alone with the question, how much and which resources they should allocate for their applications.
+Meanwhile, configuring distributed systems, so that they run as required on a particular computing infrastructure, is frequently not straightforward even for expert users.
+Anticipating the behavior of systems on certain infrastructures is inherently difficult.
+It depends on many factors, there are usually numerous options to configure and large parameter spaces, and environments and workloads often change dynamically over time.